Pulkit1822/Personal-Portfolio/README.md

 - Built with **React**, **Three.js**, and **Vite**
 - Reactive 3D background created with Three.js
 - Clean and minimalist UI design
 - Engineered the portfolio as a web-based PWA, optimizing for performance, security, and scalability.
-Configured Webpack and deployed it live
+Configured Webpack and deployed it live.

 ## Features ✨